acardozoweb/nosql-social-network-api/README.md

 # Installation

-To install the program, feel free to clone or fork this to your own repository.
+To install the program, fork or clone this to your own repository.

 To install the packages, run the following in your command line: npm install